ieaves/beer_reviews/README.md

 ### Questions to answer using the data:

-1. Which brewery produces the strongest beers by ABV%?
+1. Which 5 breweries produces the strongest beers by ABV%?
 2. If you had to pick 3 beers to recommend using only this data, which would you pick?
 3. Which of the factors (aroma, taste, appearance, palette) are most important in determining the overall quality of a beer?